moxaj/macrowbar/README.md

 (emit :debug-self-hosted
   (def n 1))

-;; Emitted in Clojure and self-hosted ClojureScript, also in JVM ClojureScript if DEBUG is set (emit :debug
+;; Emitted in Clojure and self-hosted ClojureScript, also in JVM ClojureScript if and only if DEBUG is set (emit :debug
   (def n 1))
 ```